Tap-Payments/goSellSDK-Android/README.md

 <a name="session_cancel_callback"></a>
 ### Session Cancel Callback

-Notifies the receiver that payment/authorization was cancelled by user.
+Notifies the receiver (Merchant Activity) that the user cancelled payment process, clicked on soft back button, clicked hard back button or clicked Header cancel button.

 #### Declaration